theblueskies/publine/README.md

 - 1.2: Attribute mapping from DynamoDB streamed event into Lambda
 - 1.3: Filter criteria on events before they are sent to the Lambda
 - 2.0: Lambda triggered as a cronjob by Cloudwatch Alarm
-- 2.1: Lambda named cleaner ensures that any item that should have been deleted because of TTL expiry is deleted
+- 2.1: Lambda named cleaner ensures that items are deleted on expiry and placed on Dynamodb stream